feurig/Cohen/README.md

 #Overview
 The idea here is to create a lufa based midi framework for use on the stock usb capable arduino and other atmega32u4 boards.
-The goal here is to create a minimal framework for identifying resetting and loading code onto midi devices.
+The other goal here is to create a minimal framework for identifying resetting and loading code onto midi devices.

 ###Breakdown